Original Sin and Sadomasochism

 Christians place great emphasis on the need to forgive but the belief that we have to forgive this kind of behaviour in order to be ‘Good Christians’ can inflict a further degree of trauma.
 Following this appalling story further, I saw a man who had been abused by this same individual speak on Channel Four Television.
 Faltering over his words, deeply distressed, he said he could not find it in his heart to forgive what was done to him.
 As I listened to him, I felt the imposed Christian need to forgive and his inability to respond to it inflicted on him a further sense of unworthiness and guilt.
 I felt it was like beating the wounded child in him all over again.
 Perhaps we should forgive the inability to forgive.

-The best books I know of to explain the effects and healing of emotional and physical trauma are The Inner World of Trauma (1996) and Trauma and the Soul (2013) by Donald Kalsched and a brilliant book of interviews with anthropologists, psychiatrists, psychotherapists and Jungian Analysts conducted by Daniela F. Sieff called Understanding and Healing Emotional Trauma (2015).
+Naturally the disciples always stick together, not out of love, but for the very understandable purpose of effortlessly confirming their own convictions by engendering an air of collective agreement.…Just as the prophet is a primordial image from the collective psyche, so also is the disciple of the prophet."
+(Jung 1953, 7:263-265) The best books I know of to explain the effects and healing of emotional and physical trauma are The Inner World of Trauma (1996) and Trauma and the Soul (2013) by Donald Kalsched and a brilliant book of interviews with anthropologists, psychiatrists, psychotherapists and Jungian Analysts conducted by Daniela F. Sieff called Understanding and Healing Emotional Trauma (2015).